 By l987, Joyce had remarried, the children were out of the nest, but her busy schedule left little time to create the art that she visualized.
 She was frustrated and had “hit the wall” creativily.
 She began experimenting with an old 35mm camera and high-speed film photographing nudes, maternity and mother/child portraits, and the rest is history.
 She found her passion, and has become known primarily as a fine art photographer and educator.
 Rarely do you find a talent who can consistently produce images with creativity and imagination, and who also possesses a magical ability to share.
 After more than 50 years, Joyce's work is fresher and stronger than ever,

-Joyce lives in Santa Barbara, CA where she continues her explorations into art and teaches at choice photographic workshops.
-She served on the faculty at Brooks Institute from 2000-2013 and currently mentors students in the MFA program.
+Joyce lives in Santa Barbara, CA where she continues her explorations into art, teaches at choice photographic workshops, and is active in the local art community.
+She served on the faculty at Brooks Institute from 2000-2013, and currently mentors teenagers through the Santa Barbara Arts Fund program.